111222111/Tale-of-Two-Wastelands/README.md

 - Town/Settlement Unlocks for both games
 - New Worldspace Mod Unlocks for both games
 - Main Quest Unlocks for both games
-- Union Station Unlock (TTW Exclusive!)
+- Union Station Unlock (Can be unlocked in Fallout 3 only runs, but does not do anything tangible beyond one check.
+Mostly useful for TTW runs.)
 - Fallout New Vegas Companion Unlocks
 - DLC Unlocks for both games
 - Fallout 3 Non-Town Area Unlocks (just so a few quests don't become in-logic quite so fast)